Respect Work Zones

 Is getting there faster worth the cost of someone's life?
 When you're in a work zone, the risk of hurting yourself and others is high.
 Slow down, pay attention and watch for workers.

-Work zones are clearly marked with orange signs to show you're entering a road construction area and white signs to show the reduced speed limit.
+Work zones are clearly marked with orange signs and pylons.
 Drivers are required to slow to 60 km/h or whatever speed is posted when entering the work area and follow the directions of all signs in the zone.
 In residential areas, where the speed limit is 50 km/h, drivers are expected to slow to 30 km/h when passing workers.

 Fines triple in a work zone